About CYSTADROPS

 The slit-lamp microscope can also be used to assess photophobia.
 Your doctor may also ask questions about how photophobia may be affecting your daily life.

-It’s important to know that cystine-depleting oral medicinesmedicines taken by mouth do not reduce the build-up of cystine crystals in your cornea.
+It’s important to know that cystine-depleting oral medicinesmedicines taken by mouth do not reduce the build-up of cystine crystals in your corneathe front layer of the eye.
 These medicines are delivered to organs in your body through your bloodstream.
 But these medicines cannot reach your cornea since it does not have blood vessels.
-Without proper treatment, more and more crystals will form in your cornea.

 INDICATIONS AND IMPORTANT SAFETY INFORMATION